google/koladata/docs/api/kd/streams.md

 This operator acts as a marker.
-When the returned value is passed to `kd.streams.call`, it signals that `kd.streams.call` should await the underlying stream to yield a single item.
+When the returned value is passed to `kd.streams.call`, it signals that `kd.streams.call` should await the underlying stream or future to yield a single item.
 This single item is then passed to the functor.

 Importantly, `stream_await` itself does not perform any awaiting or blocking.

-If the input `arg` is not a stream, this operators returns `arg` unchanged.
+If the input `arg` is not a stream or a future, this operator returns `arg` unchanged.

 Note: `kd.streams.call` expects an awaited stream to yield exactly one item.
 Producing zero or more than one item from an awaited stream will result in an error during the `kd.streams.call` evaluation.

 Args:
-  arg: The input argument (the operator has effect only if `arg` is a stream).
+  arg: The input argument (the operator has effect only if `arg` is a stream
+    or a future).

 Returns:
-  If `arg` was a stream, it gets labeled with &#39;AWAIT&#39;.
-If `arg` was not a stream, `arg` is returned without modification.</code></pre>
+  If `arg` was a stream or a future, it gets labeled with &#39;AWAIT&#39;.
+If `arg` was not a stream or a future, `arg` is returned without modification.</code></pre>

 ### `kd.streams.call(fn, *args, executor=unspecified, return_type_as=None, **kwargs)` {#kd.streams.call}